jforget/raku-Hamilton2/doc/Hamilton.en.md

 get with the Mercator projection at high latitudes.

-In  a second  step, the  geographical dimensions  are adjusted  to the canvas  dimensions,  that  is,  1000 × 1000  pixels.
+In  a second  step, the  geographical dimensions  are adjusted  to the canvas  dimensions,  that  is,  1000 × 1000  pixels, later reduced to 800 × 800.
 For  continental France, which  is 950 km in the  E-W direction and 1000 km  in the N-S direction, there is no distorsion, because  the scale is about 1 pixel per km in both directions.
 This  is different with, say, Britanny.
 The